-The Whaley House & Museum is one of only two officially designated haunted houses in California.
-Constructed in 1856 on a former gallows' site, the house was once home to the Whaley family as well as San Diego's first theater and the county courthouse.
+The Whaley House Museum is one of only two officially designated haunted houses in California.
+Constructed in 1856 on a former gallows' site, the house was once home to the Whaley family as well as San Diego's first theater and county courthouse.

 With more than 100 distinct neighborhoods in San Diego, you're always just blocks away from a new experience.
 Discover other nearby San Diego neighborhoods such as Mission Valley, Point Loma, Harbor Island and Shelter Island.

 Purchase a digital Del Mar Village Dollars eGift card for yourself or a friend.
 Enjoy and spend your Del Mar Village Dollars while supporting participating Del Mar Village restaurants and retailers....